ivanivanovich1/tdd/README.md

 cargo run
 ```

+### Token etc.

-- If you don't have a token.txt file, then the you would need to register a new user.
+If you don't have a token.txt file, then the you would need to register a new user.

-- You can see additional instructions using the `-h` command.
+For further information use `-h`.